-Each year, many Americans gear up to celebrate Juneteenth—the holiday sometimes referred to as "the Black Independence Day, Freedom Day, Liberation Day, Emancipation Day, or Jubilee Day.
+Each year, many Americans gear up to celebrate Juneteenth, the holiday sometimes referred to as the Black Independence Day, Freedom Day, Liberation Day, Emancipation Day, or Jubilee Day.

-As more attention has been placed on civil rights and social justice in the United States, people are wondering how they can be better allies to Black people and commemorate a fuller, more inclusive, and less white-washed version of American history.
-On June 17, 2021, President Biden signed a bill to make Juneteenth a federal holiday.
+As more attention is placed on civil rights and social justice in the United States, many people are wondering how they can be better allies to Black people and commemorate a fuller, more inclusive, and less white-washed version of American history.
+On June 17, 2021, President Biden signed a bill to officially recognize Juneteenth as a federal holiday.

 We talked to college professors to learn about the origins of the holiday and to get suggestions on how to celebrate it.